How to Fix Winter Squash

 To be totally honest, the pumpkins we carved were the closest I ever got to winter squash as a kid.
 I probably did not meet one until I was in a college foods class at University of Missouri in Columbia.
 At that time, I learned that they were rich in beta carotene, vitamin A, C and lots of fiber.
 When we gave them a try in class, they were pretty darn good!

 After my husband and I got married, we looked around at the fall squash and decided to try out some acorn squash.
 We stuffed them with breadcrumbs and chopped vegetables and we enjoyed eating it!
 It was about 10 or 15 years later before we really tried butternut squash and most of the ways that I found to make it was into a soup.

 Even though, the soup was delicious, my husband got tired of the sweet curry soup so we came up with a more savory one and we enjoyed during the fall/winter season but we really could only eat it about once a month until we get bored and with all that squash lying around all winter, I wanted to find other things to make with it and I wanted to learn the names were of some of the less familiar ones besides butternut and acorn squash.

-So I wanted to share some of the things that I learned about them and a few delicious ways that I put together to use them that I hope you might try to include more of these beautiful, delicious vegetables in your diet!
-And that you increase the amount of times that you eat them this fall and winter while they are plentiful and find some new ways to fix them besides that sweet tasting, butternut squash soup.
+So, I wanted to share some of the things that I learned about them and a few delicious ways that I put together to use them that I hope you might try to include more of these beautiful, delicious vegetables in your diet!
+And that you increase the number of times that you eat them this fall and winter while they are plentiful and find some new ways to fix them besides that sweet tasting, butternut squash soup.
 Not that there is anything wrong with it!
-So join me on this squash journey…….
+So, join me on this squash journey…….

 Delicious Ways to Fix That Winter Squash